 Consider only eating in the dining room and pantry until your mouse infestation has been corrected.
 This limits the zone that you need to clean.

 If you have a dog or cat, designate a meal time, and be sure to pick food up before nighttime, as mice are nocturnal.

 Step 3: Seal Entry Points

-Once you've put the pressure on, and made it difficult for a mouse to find a meal inside your home, the next step is to seal your exterior walls and foundation so that any mice that left don't have a chance to easily change their minds.
+Once you've put the pressure on, and made it difficult for a mouse to find a meal inside your home, the next step to deter mice is to seal entry points such as exterior walls and foundation so that any mice that left don't have a chance to easily change their minds.

 Inspect your foundation.
 Seal any gaps between your sole plates and your foundation walls or slab.
 Seal around water pipes, wires, and other foundation penetrations.

 Inspect your doors.
 Make sure your weatherstripping and door sweeps create a good seal.
 Make sure there are no gaps around your frames.
 Use a caulking gun to fill in any wood holes in your door frames.
 Repair damaged screens on sliding glass doors.